-How DEL 4.3 helps achieve OBJ-4: Primary purposes of the Fish Screening Oversight Committee include (1) facilitating discussion among fish managers of the technical merits and implications of projects and issues, and (2) to provide a forum for fish screening concerns and information exchange among federal, state, tribal and private entities with fish interests in the Columbia River Basin.
-This deliverable addresses purpose (1) of the Fish Screening Oversight Committee.
+How DEL 4.3 helps achieve OBJ-4: Primary purposes of the FSOC include (1) facilitating discussion among fish managers of the technical merits and implications of projects and issues, and (2) providing a forum for fish screening concerns and information exchange among federal, state, tribal and private entities with fish interests in the Columbia River Basin.
+This deliverable addresses Purpose 1 of the FSOC.